 If you paint your nails, chances are you’ve had an accident that’s left you a little stressed and wondering what the best way to remove it is.
 If you haven’t yet, count yourself lucky.
 No matter what group you’re part of, we’ve put together a summary of the best tips and tools needed to effectively remove nail polish.
 If you’re looking to get the stain out as quickly as possible, we’ve added a summary below each section to help you out.
+For help with larger cleaning jobs, book a cleaning service to receive with a well-trained and vetted SweepStar.

 Putting down a layer of protection before painting your nails is a good idea, but accidents may still happen, which is why we’re here to help you.